DusanJovic-NOAA/NEMS_svn/doc/running.md

 * workflow.xml - the definition of the workflow generated by `rtgen`.
 This includes dependencies and resource requirements.
-There is one shell command for each test or build.
+There is one shell command for each compset or build.

 * workflow.db - created by `rtrun`, this contains the Rocoto internal state information.